-NOTE 12 COMMITMENTS
+COMMITMENTS

 The Bank is a party to financial instruments with off-balance sheet-risk in the normal course of business to meet the financing needs of its customers.
-The Bank has commitments to extend credit aggregating \$24,974,000 and \$18,994,000 at December 31, 2020 and 2019, respectively.
+The Bank has commitments to extend credit aggregating \$26,289,000 and \$24,974,000 at December 31, 2021 and 2020, respectively.
 The Bank uses the same credit policies in making commitments and conditional obligations as it does for on-balance-sheet instruments.
 The Bank's experience has been that approximately forty percent of these commitments will be drawn upon by customers.
 No significant losses are anticipated as a result of these commitments.
-The Bank has not incurred any losses on its commitments in either 2020 or 2019.
+The Bank has not incurred any losses on its commitments in either 2021 or 2020.